Lunch: Western

 In Portugal, lunch (almoço in Portuguese) consists of a full hot meal, similar to dinner, usually with soup, meat or fish course, and dessert.
 It is served between noon and 2:00 p.m.
 It is the main meal of the day throughout the country.
 The Portuguese word lanches derives from the English word "lunch", but it refers to a lighter meal or snack taken during the afternoon (around 5 pm) due to the fact that, traditionally, Portuguese dinner is served at a later hour than in English-speaking countries.

-In Spain, the midday meal, "lunch" takes place between 1:00 and 3:00 p.m. and is effectively dinner, (the main meal of the day); in contrast, supper usually begins between 8:30 and 10:00 p.m.
-Being the main meal of the day everywhere, it usually consists of a three-course meal: the first course usually consists of an appetizer; the main course of a more elaborate dish, usually meat- or fish-based; the dessert of something sweet, often accompanied by a coffee or small amounts of spirits.
-Most places of work have a complete restaurant with a lunch break of a least an hour.
+In Spain, the midday meal, "lunch" takes place between 1:00 and 3:00 p.m. and is effectively dinner, (the main meal of the day); in contrast, supper normally begins between 8:30 and 10:00 p.m.
+Being the main meal of the day everywhere, it usually consists of a three-course meal: the first course typically consists of an appetizer; the main course of a more elaborate dish, usually meat- or fish-based; the dessert of something sweet, often accompanied by a coffee or small amounts of spirits.
+Most places of work have a complete restaurant with a lunch break of at least an hour.
 Spanish schools also have a full restaurant, and students have a one-hour break.
 Three courses are standard practice at home, workplace, and schools.
 Most small shops close for between two and four hours – usually between 1:30 to 4:30 p.m. – to allow to go home for a full lunch.

-In Sweden, lunch is usually a full hot meal, much as in Finland.
+In Sweden, lunch is usually a full hot meal, much like in Finland.

-In the United Kingdom, except on Sundays, lunch is often a small meal designed to stave off hunger until returning home from work and eating dinner.
+In the United Kingdom, lunch is typically a small meal designed to stave off hunger until returning home from work and eating dinner.
 It is usually eaten early in the afternoon.
 Lunch is often purveyed and consumed in pubs.
 Pub lunch dishes include fish and chips, ploughman's lunch and others.
-But on Sundays, it is usually the main meal, and typically the largest and most formal meal of the week, to which family or other guests may be invited.
+On Sundays, it is usually the main meal, and typically the largest and most formal meal of the week, to which family or other guests may be invited.
 It traditionally centres on a Sunday roast joint of meat.
 It may be served rather later than a weekday lunch, or not.